microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Get-MgBetaRoleManagementDeviceManagementRoleAssignmentPrincipal.md

 # Get-MgBetaRoleManagementDeviceManagementRoleAssignmentPrincipal

 ## SYNOPSIS
-Read-only collection referencing the assigned principals.
+Read-only collection that references the assigned principals.
 Provided so that callers can get the principals using $expand at the same time as getting the role assignment.
 Read-only.
 Supports $expand.